-- o For all practical purposes, a globally unique prefix - allows networks to be combined or privately interconnected without creating address conflicts or requiring renumbering of interfaces using these prefixes, and - if accidentally leaked outside of a network via routing or DNS, is highly unlikely that there will be a conflict with any other addresses. - o They are ISP independent and can be used for communications inside of a network without having any permanent or only intermittent Internet connectivity.
+o For all practical purposes a globally unique prefix

-- o They have a well-known prefix to allow for easy filtering at network boundaries preventing leakage of routes and packets that should remain local. - o In practice, applications may treat these addresses like global-scope addresses, but address selection algorithms may need to distinguish between ULAs and ordinary global-scope unicast addresses to ensure stability.
-The policy table defined in [11] is one way to bias this selection, by giving higher preference to FC00::/7 over 2001::/3.
-Mixing the two kinds of addresses may lead to undeliverable packets during times of instability, but that mixing is not likely to happen when the rules of RFC 3484 are followed. - o ULAs have no intrinsic security properties.
+- Allows networks to be combined or privately interconnected without creating address conflicts or requiring renumbering of interfaces using these prefixes - If accidentally leaked outside of a network via routing or DNS, it is highly unlikely that there will be a conflict with any other addresses - o ISP independent and can be used for communications inside of a network without having any permanent or only intermittent Internet connectivity - o Well-known prefix to allow for easy filtering at network boundaries preventing leakage of routes and packets that should remain local. - o In practice, applications may treat these addresses like global scoped addresses but address selection algorithms may need to distinguish between ULAs and ordinary global scope unicast addresses to assure stability.
+The policy table defined in [12]is one way to bias this selection, by giving higher preference to o ULAs have no intrinsic security properties.
 However, they have the useful property that their routing scope is limited by default within an administrative boundary.
 Their usage is suggested at several points in this document, as a matter of administrative convenience.